-A sport adopted by working-dog breed organisation for the well-being of such dogs owned by civilians
+IGP is a dog sport adopted by working-dog breed organisations for the well-being of such dogs owned by civilians

 The FCI IGP Rule book is available here.

-Or download a copy of the WGSDCA BH Booklet here.
+Download a free copy of the WGSDCA BH Booklet: here.